Monkland Railways: North Monkland Railway

 Coal extraction continued to flourish in the second half of the nineteenth century, and new pits opened throughout the Monklands area.
 Many of these were remote from the network of the Monklands section of the North British Railway, and many private mineral branch lines and tramways were built to close the gaps.
 Quarrying was also an important activity.

 A new railway was promoted to reach some of the pits and quarries north of the Ballochney and Slamannan lines, and the North Monkland Railway got an authorising act of Parliament, the North Monkland Railways Act 1872 (35 & 36 Vict. c. xci) on 18 July 1872.
 The line was opened on 18 February 1878, and carried goods and mineral traffic only.
 It ran from Kipps via Nettlehole and Greengairs, to join the Slamannan line at Southfield Row, an existing colliery spur south of Longriggend.

 It connected into numerous collieries on the route, and many short mineral lines were built off the main line to connect the pits.

-The line sold itself to the North British Railway effective from 31 July 1888, the £10 shares being bought out at £6 each.
+The line sold itself to the North British Railway effective from 31 July 1888, authorised by the North British Railway Act 1888 (51 & 52 Vict. c. clxiii), the £10 shares being bought out at £6 each.